ferrypratamaa-00/monii/CONTRIBUTING.md

 - [ ] My commits follow conventional format
 - [ ] I have tested my changes thoroughly

-Thank you for contributing to KANTONG! 🎉
+Thank you for contributing to Monii! 🎉